To support student safety, Carmel Creek will be enforcing a No Dogs on Campus policy.

 Teachers will be responsible for assigning homework to students and for providing the necessary explanation and direction required to assure that the students can accomplish the work with reasonable success.
 The teacher will also monitor, assess, and acknowledge homework results for parents and students.

 Specific classroom homework practice will be established by each teacher as well as this school policy and may differ from room to room depending upon the needs and abilities of the students.
 Teachers will share their homework policy with parents at Back-to-School Night.

-Each year, beginning in April, registration begins for all new kindergarten students entering the following school year.
-Only those children who will be five by November 2 may be enrolled.
+Each year, beginning in April, registration begins for all new Kindergarten students entering the following school year.
+Kindergarten children must be 5 by September 1.
 Proof of residency must be shown to receive a registration packet.
 Completed registration packets can be brought into the office during regular office hours.

 Please look out for symptoms of excessive itching and white nit eggs on hair follicles.
 Students with head lice will be sent home for treatment.